 With the rise of financial fraud globally, EMV chip is a microchip that is embedded in your credit card.
 Not all cards are equipped with the chip.
 It is essential that you consult your lender on the possibility of including the chip in your card.
 The chips have two card verification systems – chip and pin, and chip and signature.
 Chip and signature cards are popular in the United States and you use the signature to verify purchases.
 On the other hand, chip and pin are used in Europe and they require four to six-digit pin for verification.
 Chip-enabled cards are more secure than Magneto stripe card and they transmit data between the terminal and the hosting bank.
 It has extra security and nobody can use your credit card without your permission.

 There are numerous benefits of credit card fees that you may be required to pay and you should talk to your lender to avoid any kind of complication or difficulty.
 The common fees include:

 - Annual fees – this is charged annually and you can avoid them by getting a card without the annual interest rate.
 However, if you are a high spender, you may get higher rewards.

 - Balance transfer fee – this is usually charged when you move the balance from one card to another and you should pay a transfer fee if the interest you are paying on your current card is greater than the fee you will pay to make the transfer.

-- Late payment fees – if you do not pay your balance on time, then you might accrue late payment fees and this could increase the amount that you will be required to pay later.
+- Late payment fees – if you do not pay your balance on time, then you might accrue late payment fees and this could increase the amount that you have to pay later.